East/West (Fargo): Plot

 Rabbi decides that they must leave Liberal, telling Satchel he cannot take the dog with him.
 Satchel complains that he wanted something for his birthday.
-Rabbi decides to buy him a candy bar from a nearby gas station, telling Satchel he will be back just as a storm approaches.
-He arrives at the gas station, finding the owner and Aldo dead, along with a wounded Omie held at gunpoint by Calamita.
-As the storm gets more violent, Calamita notices Rabbi and shoots him in the shoulder.
-Omie hits back at Calamita, who in turn shoots him.
-Before Calamita kills Rabbi, they notice that a tornado has formed and is nearing them.
-The tornado destroys the station and sucks Rabbi, Calamita and Omie into the vortex, killing them.
+Remorseful for not knowing it was his birthday, Rabbi decides to buy him a candy bar from a nearby gas station as a gift, telling Satchel he will be back.
+As a storm approaches, he arrives at the gas station, finding the dead bodies of the attendant and Aldo, along with a wounded Omie being held at gunpoint by Calamita.
+As the storm becomes more intense, Calamita notices Rabbi and shoots him in the shoulder.
+Omie hits back at Calamita, who in turn shoots him dead.
+Before Calamita can finish Rabbi off, they're both distracted by a large tornado that has formed nearby and is moving towards them.
+The tornado destroys the gas station and sucks Rabbi and Calamita into the vortex, killing them both.

-Back in the boarding house, the scene transitions to color.
+Back at the boarding house, the scene transitions to color.
 Satchel wakes up and finds that Rabbi has not returned.
-Feeling taunted by one of the guests, he locks himself in the room until the next day.
-Realizing that Rabbi has not returned, he decides to leave with Rabbit, armed with one of his revolvers.
-He leaves by walking through the road, passing the billboard.
+Feeling taunted by one of the guests, he locks himself in his room until the next day.
+When he awakens to find that Rabbi has still not returned, he decides to leave with Rabbit, armed with a revolver that Rabbi gave him.
+As he walks along the road, he passes the now-finished billboard.